Referring a Case to Student Citizenship

 Advisor: Any member of the MIT community (excluding families, attorneys, and media) who will be present with you throughout the process as you would like.
 They cannot speak for you, but they can be an available resource for advice, consultation, and support.

-Q. The Student Conduct Case Referral Form says I should list "MIT rules, regulations, or policies you believe were violated" Where do I find the list of regulations?
+Q. The complaint form says I should list "MIT rules, regulations, or policies you believe were violated."
+Where do I find the list of regulations?
 How many regulations can I list?

 Q. What happens after I submit the complaint?